EviePalaiochorinou/CV/README.md

 # Evie Palaiochorinou

-After a few years of experience in many different work fields, I wanted to put all my focus on a new challenge, and as a creative person, software development really appealed to me.
+After a few years of flirting with tech in many different work fields, I decided to put all my focus into learning software development.
 I love working on projects and seeing them come to life, whether that's a collection of materials that become handmade soap, or a few lines of code that inspire a fully fledged web app.
+Software development combines two of my strongest aspects as a person, organisation and creativity.

-In October 2021 I joined the Makers Academy development bootcamp, where I learned the fundamentals of software development through fun projects (like this one).
+In October 2021 I joined the Makers Academy development bootcamp, where I learned the fundamentals of software development through fun projects (like the ones below).

 ---
 ### [Projects](#project) * [Skills](#skills) * [Education](#education) * [Experience](#experience) * [Interests](#interests) * [LinkedIn](https://www.linkedin.com/in/eviepalaiochorinou/ "linkedin")